champ3oy/blackstar-docs/documentation/rpp/addRpp.md

 ## Overview

-The `Create Recurring Payment Plan` endpoint allows you to create a new recurring payment plan for a selected portfolio and security(s).
+The `Create Recurring Payment Plan` endpoint allows you to create a new recurring payment plan for a selected portfolio and securities.
 This endpoint requires two mandatory path parameters: `clientId` and `portfolioId`.
 It also accepts a JSON request body containing the details of the recurring payment plan.
 Upon successful creation, it returns the details of the newly created plan.

 ---